RESEARCHERS

 • The discount is requested when sending the article to the publisher, before starting the peer-review.

 • Proof of affiliation UPC.
-It can be done using the @upc.edu email.
+This can be done using the email @upc.edu

 • When the article has been accepted for publication, the publisher issues the invoice with the discount applied, an invoice that is paid with a budget (project, unit or group) managed by the UPC.